At a Glance

 Here at Norfolk First Response we work with a reablement ethos, working alongside people in their homes to make a positive difference.
 We aim to help them regain their previous abilities within 6 weeks following a period of ill health or change in circumstances and our Support Workers (Reablement) are a key part of that.

 The vacant post is 30 hours per week, working in Fakenham and surrounding areas.
-You will work a range of mornings (either 7.30am to 2pm or 8am to 2.30pm) and evenings (either 4.30 to 9pm or 5 to 10pm) with the hours averaged out over a two-week rota, enabling you to plan in advance to maintain a healthy work-life balance.
+You will work a range of mornings (7.30am–2pm or 8am–2.30pm) and evenings (4.30–9pm or 5–10pm) with hours averaged over a two-week rota to support work-life balance.

 Benefits

-You need to be caring, empathetic and committed to making a difference to people’s lives with the ability to easily commute to people’s homes in North Norfolk so will need a full driving licence and access to a vehicle.
-However, you do not need previous experience as full training will be given.
-In return, we offer a competitive salary, a range of employee benefits (including discounts on daily purchases) and:
+You need to be caring, empathetic and committed to making a difference with the ability to commute to people’s homes in North Norfolk; a full driving licence and access to a vehicle are required.
+No previous experience is necessary as full training will be given.
+Benefits include:

-- Time and a third for the weekend hours you work
+- Time and a third for weekend hours worked

 - Paid business mileage